Ring-tailed lemurs live in the dry forests of southwestern Madagascar. Unlike most lemurs, they spend about half of their time on the ground.

 Ring-tailed lemurs at the Oregon Zoo

-Our three ring-tailed lemurs, Aislinn, Gizmo and Holy, are spending the summer in the zoo's primate area, next door to the white-cheeked gibbons.
-In September, they'll move to their new home in the Predators of the Serengeti exhibit.
+Our three ring-tailed lemurs, Aislinn, Gizmo and Holy, are spending the summer in the zoo's Predators of the Serengeti habitat.